cry-inc/offview/README.md

 ## Files

-	doc/           The code documentation and the end user help files img/           Icons and other in OffView included images lang/          The translation files
+	doc/           The code documentation and the end user help files examples/      Some very simple OFF files for testing img/           Icons and other in OffView included images ans screen shots lang/          The translation files
 	src/           The C++ source code
-	README.md      This file
+	.gitignore     Filter for stuff that should not be under version control .travis.yml    CI configuration for https://travis-ci.org/ (Linux)
+	appveyor.yml   CI configuration for https://www.appveyor.com/ (Windows)
+	Doxyfile       Doxygen configuration file
 	LICENSE        A copy of the GPL version 3 offview.pro    The Qt project file
-	offview.qrc    Qt resource file to embed images and translations offview.rc     Windows specific resource file for the Windows application icons Doxyfile       Doxygen configuration file
+	offview.qrc    Qt resource file to embed images and translations offview.rc     Windows specific resource file for the Windows application icons README.md      This file
-	.travis.yml    Configuration file for the Travis CI service appveyor.yml   Configuration file for the Appveyor CI service

 ## Contributors